shubhamnavale08/Zomato_Restaurant_Analysis_Excel_Dashboard/README.md

   + **Data Modelling** :Employed data modeling using Power Pivot, to establish relationships between three tables.

-  + **Data Visualization** : Created a interactive dashboard with six Key Performance Indicators (KPIs), four slicers, and six charts using Pivot Tables.
+  + **Data Visualization** : Created a interactive dashboard with six Key Performance Indicators (KPIs), four slicers, and charts using Pivot Tables.

 ### 📌Key Insights from the Dashboard